seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Retires*

 **PARIS**
-Sweet flower, with flowers thy bridal bed I strew,–
+Sweet flower, with flowers thy bridal bed I strew,--
-O woe! thy canopy is dust and stones;–
+O woe! thy canopy is dust and stones;--
 Which with sweet water nightly I will dew,
-Or, wanting that, with tears distill’d by moans:
+Or, wanting that, with tears distill'd by moans:
 The obsequies that I for thee will keep
 Nightly shall be to strew thy grave and weep.